workap9/SQL-Ecommerce-Database-Project/README.md

 Payment

-    PaymentID (Unique Identification for every payment made by user)
+    PaymentID (Unique Identification for every payment made by the user)

     Payment Date